NhatBangLe/vulnprint/README.md

 ---

-## 🛡️ Privacy & Guardrails
+## 🔒 Privacy & Local Processing

-Vulnprint enforces strict privacy isolation.
-Under no circumstances are network requests, vulnerability identifiers, or telemetry files sent to external cloud APIs, public web trackers, or third-party analytical models.
+When configured with a local LLM server (such as Ollama or LocalAI), Vulnprint processes all module documentation, vulnerability descriptions, and database queries strictly on your local machine.
+No vulnerability data or system telemetry is sent externally.

 ---

 ## 📄 License

-This project is open-source and distributed under the **MIT License**.
-See `LICENSE` for more information.
+This project is licensed under the [MIT License](LICENSE.md).